4-alok/class-links/EMAIL.md

 - Do Google login (KIIT ID preferred)

-- Select year and scheme/batch (Only for CSE Students in their 1st or 2nd year)
+- Select year and scheme/batch (Only for 1st and 2nd year CSE Students)

 - Boom, ClassLink provides a real-time timetable with a Google/Zoom meet link.
     (1st user?
 Create the timetable for your section and get the moderator access)